Weekend Project: The Best Way to Clean Your Pontoon Carpet

 During the boating seasons, the above steps are all ones you'll want to take weekly or every couple of weeks, depending on how often you're using your boat.

-That will keep your carpet from sustaining any serious damage or staining.
-Ever month or so, you'll need to do a deep clean after following all the above steps.
+This will prevent your carpet from sustaining any serious damage or staining.
+Every month or so, you'll need to do a deep clean after following all the above steps.

 So, once the stains have been removed, it's time to do the deep clean.
 You have options here, too: